kitelev/obsidian-exo-plugin/README.md

 - Knowledge Object Class (KOC) - Classification of a note

 Every KO should have properties:
 - uid
 - tags (with class)

 ## Abbreviations
 - fm - FrontMatter

+## Terminology

+- inbound link - a link to a note
+- outbound link - a link from a note